 The Sauer Dump Superfund Site is located in Dundalk, Baltimore County, Maryland on a partially wooded lot, including wetlands and shoreline along the Back River.
 The property was an unpermitted facility used as a salvage yard, a dump and a landfill.
 The improper storage and disposal of hazardous substances has contaminated soil and sediment.
-On March 13, 2012, EPA listed the site on the National Priorities List, (NPL) making it eligible for a comprehensive remedial investigation and feasibility study (RI/FS) and cleanup.
-The NPL is a nationwide list of sites where hazardous contaminants could affect public health and/or the environment.
+On March 13, 2012, EPA added the site on the Superfund program's National Priorities List.

 What Has Been Done to Clean Up the Site?

 The site is being addressed through federal and Potentially Responsible Party (PRP) actions.

 A Remedial Investigation and Feasibility Study (RI/FS) began in Fall 2013 and are being conducted by the PRP Group with EPA oversight.
 The RI will address data gaps from earlier investigations and determine the extent of contamination on and off site.
 The FS will then evaluate the cleanup alternatives available to address the contamination that presents an unacceptable risk to human health and the environment.